AUDIT Q & A’S

 What is an ‘authorised purpose’?

-An authorised purpose is an event, project, activity or item that qualifies for funding.
+An authorised purpose is defined by Section 4 of the Gambling Act 2003.
+The authorised purpose for your grant will be clearly stated in the email communication sent to the organisation upon approval of the grant.
 What all authorised purposes have in common is that they benefit the community and do not result in commercial or personal gain.

 Can we amend the authorised purpose?